joewilkin/p4-testbed/README.md

 P4 Testbed
 ========================================================
-*An Undergraduate Honors Thesis Project by Joseph Wilkin*
+*An Undergraduate Honors Thesis Project by Joseph Wilkin.*

 This project combines MiniEdit, the Mininet GUI, with BMv2 software switches and an Aurora 610 programmable hardware switch to create one of the first platforms built specifically for programming in P4 and running P4-based experiments.